-If you are looking to volunteer through other programs, advice is available under Smart Volunteering on our website.
-Thoroughly research the organisation that you plan to work with, particularly when working with children.
+If you are looking to volunteer through other programs, advice on responsible volunteering is available on Smartraveller.
+Thoroughly research the organisation that you plan to work with to ensure they are reputable, particularly when working with children.

 Volunteers are placed within partner organisations and work with counterparts and colleagues to contribute to building capacity within the organisation.

 Partner organisations include non-government organisations (NGOs), civil society and humanitarian organisations, government agencies, educational institutions, private sector enterprises and United Nations agencies.

 By hosting an Australian volunteer, partner organisations will have access to skilled and experienced people who can meet current needs in their work plans.
 Volunteers can also train and mentor staff to expand the capacity of the organisation to meet its future needs.
 In addition to their skills and expertise, Australian volunteers are recognised for their flexibility, innovation and enthusiasm.

 Australian partner organisations